Witiko/doctoral-thesis/main.md

 2. the incremental threshold decay, and
 3. the maximum dictionary size $n$.

-\noindent
+← For the threshold and the decay, only the parameter values were withheld.
-For the threshold and the decay, only the parameter values were withheld.
 For the maximum dictionary size, the parameter only appears in the reference implementation.
 I suggested the following default parameter values: $\delta = 100, n = 5\cdot 10^8$.